agentcooper/facebook-inbox-backup/README.md

 2. Run `python -m SimpleHTTPServer 8080`

-3. Open your browser at http://localhost:8080
+3. Open your browser at http://localhost:8080#appID, where appID is the id of your app